2019ChenGong/DPImageBench/README.md

 sh data_preparation.sh
  ```

-After running, we can found the folder `dataset`:
+After running, we can find the folder `dataset`:

   ```plaintext
 dataset/